gdorsi/slides-next-wave-of-javascript-fw/slides/qwik.md

 - Meta-framework: Qwik City (supports both SSR and SSG)
 - It's still in alpha (they are still working on the core API)
 - You can easily find some bugs related to the rendering
-- The docs are barebone and there are many undocumented API

 </v-clicks>